1/18/2005: The Prototype Airbus A380 Is Unveiled

 The airframe went on to become a flying testbed for the manufacturer.
 Airbus used it to test the engines for the A350-1000.

-Featured Image: The star of the show F-WWOW at the grand unveiling ceremony.
-Photo: Airbus.
+Featured Image: The star of the show, F-WWOW, at the grand unveiling ceremony.
+Photo: Airbus

 European Deputy Editor

-Writer, aviation fanatic, and Airways European Deputy Editor, Lee is a plant geek and part-time Flight Attendant for a UK-based airline.
+Writer and aviation fanatic, Lee is a plant geek and part-time Flight Attendant for a UK-based airline.
 Based in Liverpool, United Kingdom.

 You cannot copy content of this page